 Health insurance for cataract surgery

-What is cataract surgery?
+How much is cataract surgery?

 How does Medicare cover cataract surgery?

-Cataract surgery is covered by Medicare, which means that public patients will have to pay little or nothing if they undergo the procedure in a public hospital.
+Cataract surgery is covered by Medicare, which means that public patients will have to pay nothing if they undergo the procedure in a public hospital.
 You will have to pay for the lenses if you want access to premium lenses not covered by Medicare.

 How does private insurance cover cataract surgery?